JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 The names of the tasks in Android Projects contain the [build variant](https://developer.android.com/studio/build/build-variants.html) names and follow the pattern `compile<BuildVariant>Kotlin`, for example, `compileDebugKotlin`, `compileReleaseUnitTestKotlin`.

-When targeting JavaScript, the tasks are called `compileKotlin2Js` and `compileTestKotlin2Js` respectively, and `compile<Name>Kotlin2Js` for custom source sets.
+When targeting JavaScript, the tasks are called `compileKotlinJs` and `compileTestKotlinJs` respectively, and `compile<Name>KotlinJs` for custom source sets.

 To configure a single task, use its name.
 Examples: